Dongchenl/caer/README.md

-create_feature.h | Create feature neurons on the chips. create_output.h | Create multiple groups of output neurons on the chips. create_wta.h | Create the Neural State Machines (NSMs) for building the Winner-Take-All (WTA) mechanism, as well as the output selecting neurons. create_arbitor.h | Create neurons for the arbitration between learning and recognition pathways.
+create_feature.h | Create feature neurons on the chips. create_output.h | Create multiple groups of output neurons on the chips. create_wta.h | Create the Neural State Machines (NSMs) for building the Winner-Take-All (WTA) mechanism, as well as the output selecting neurons. create_arbitrator.h | Create neurons for the arbitration between learning and recognition pathways.

 Connect neurons with synapses on the chips.  <br />